The Great Saunter

 - Bathrooms: There are surprisingly several free ones, you can Google this in advance.

 The Great Saunter is the wonderful walk around the perimeter of the island of Manhattan.
 It is 32 miles and you can do it in a day; realistically 11 to 15 hours.
-(The latter was partly because my friend insisted on a detour to Harlem’s Apollo Theatre at one point!).
+(The latter lengthy time was because my friend insisted on a detour to Harlem’s Apollo Theatre at one point!).

 Exploring New York City on foot

 Beyond Time Square, the famous Museums and the major sights there are so many interesting travel ideas in New York City.

 This post is actually about 3 separate lengthy walks in New York City: